 The lens is clearly the most important component in a pair of cycling sunglasses, so you need to consider your choice carefully, based on your riding style and requirements.

 While mirrored lenses can look cool, they’re really only designed for use on very sunny days.
 If you live somewhere where it’s often dark and wet, you’ll want to consider a sunglasses package that includes multiple lens options.

 Alternatively, some brands offer photochromic lenses, which react to the light level to change their light transmission value, meaning they’ll automatically get darker when it’s sunny, then clearer when it’s not.

-Frame choice is arguably more a matter of fashion because these dictate the overall shape and look of the sunglasses.
+Frame choice is arguably more a matter of fashion because it will dictate the overall shape and look of any pair of cycling sunglasses.

 Big, eighties-style sunglasses are back in fashion at the moment and these do have several advantages, such as massive amounts of protection and coverage, but their bold looks aren’t for everyone.

 Large frames, for example, can often hover in your peripheral vision, which some riders might find annoying, whereas frameless models offer a much more unrestricted view.